 In case something went wrong during the upload stage or later during the importing stage, the document will fail with a failed_import status.
-This can happen, for example, when a document is too long, the document file is malformed or due to an internal processing error.
+This can happen, for example, when a document is too long, the document file is corrupted, or due to an internal processing error.

 - Confirm the document by clicking on the Confirm button.
-This will switch the document status to confirmed, exporting or exported.
+This will switch the document status to confirmed, exporting, or exported.

 - Delete the document.
 This will switch the document status to deleted.

-You may be wondering how can confirming a document lead to three different statuses.
+You may be wondering how confirming a document can lead to three different statuses.
 Let’s break it down a bit.

 By clicking on the Export button, you can export the data from the confirmed documents.
 After that, they will automatically switch to the exported status.

 If you have a connector extension assigned to the queue, you can make use of the exporting status.
 If your connector is asynchronous, the exporting status will allow your human operators to continue reviewing other files while the previous one is being exported.
 If you were to keep your connector synchronous, the operator would need to wait till the connector exported the file and wouldn’t be able proceed with reviewing.
 You can read more about how the connector extensions operate here.
 Without a connector, the document will be switched directly to the exported state.

 Note: If your connector listens and runs some code when the hook /save is called, a confirmed state must be disabled on such a queue.
 Otherwise, the code will not run.

 If you have a connector extension on your queue, you can experience documents falling to failed_export status if the connector returns an error and the document cannot be exported successfully.